-Monero has many community resources, but one of the best is a free copy of Mastering Monero that I helped publish.
+Monero has many community resources, but one of the best is a free copy of Mastering Monero.
 This is a good introductory guide for beginners and developers.
-Those interested in jumping into the granular details can read Zero to Monero.
+Those interested in jumping into the granular details can also read Zero to Monero.

 The Monero Community Workgroup holds monthly virtual Coffee Chats where users can ask questions and listen to the latest news.
 The Revuo, a community-led initiative, covers the biggest events of the week for Monero.